kubermatic/docs/content/kubermatic/master/tutorials_howtos/applications/create-application-catalogue/_index.en.md

 ### Templating Method

 A Templating Method describes how the Kubernetes manifests are being packaged and rendered.
-Currently the `helm` templating method is supported exclusively.
+Currently [helm](https://helm.sh/docs/) templating is supported exclusively.
+Integrations with other templating engines are planned.

 ### Templating Source